VirtusLab/besom/CONTRIBUTING.md

 Please also be sure to browse
 [current issues](https://github.com/VirtusLab/besom/issues)
 to make sure your issue is unique, to lighten the triage burden on our maintainers.

+## Branching and versioning strategy

+We mostly follow the Pulumi strategy:
+- `main` branch contains current `*-SNAPSHOT` version
+- `vX.Y.Z` tag marks the `X.Y.Z` release
+- `release/vX.Y.Z` branch contains the `X.Y.Z` release
+- PRs must have a prefix with the **name of the author and issue number** e.g. `pprazak/123-fix-bug`

+> [!NOTE]
+> Please make sure to **tag first** before creating a release branch.

+Versioning is done using [Semantic Versioning](https://semver.org/), with following additions:
+- `x.y.z` for core version, where:
+  - `x` no guarantees are made about compatibility,
+  - `y` should not break source compatibility,
+  - `z` should not break binary compatibility
+- `a.b.c-core.x.y` for provider version, where `a.b.c` is the schema version
+- `*-SNAPSHOT` versions are used for development versions

 ## Developing